Lancelot, the Knight of the Cart: Lancelot, the Knight of the Cart (Chrétien de Troyes)

-After many more encounters with beautiful women and rude knights, Lancelot and Gawain decide to part ways so that they may cover more ground.
-Lancelot endures many trials, including battling three axe-bearing men, lifting a heavy slab of stone from a mysterious tomb, battling a foreign army from Logres, settling a dispute among those loyal to him over who may host him for the night, fighting against an overly prideful knight, and crossing an extremely sharp "sword-bridge".
-Lancelot finds Guinevere in the castle of Gorre, and rescues her from Meleagant.
-However, he is subsequently driven away by her coldness, which is later revealed to be caused by his initial hesitation to enter the cart.
+After further encounters with beautiful women and rude knights, Lancelot and Gawain decide to part ways so that they may cover more ground.
+Lancelot endures many trials, including battling three axe-bearing men, lifting a heavy slab of stone from a mysterious tomb, battling a foreign army from Logres, settling a dispute among those loyal to him over who may host him for the night, fighting against an overly prideful knight, and crossing an extremely sharp "sword-bridge" that divides Gorre from the outer world.

+Lancelot finds Guinevere in the castle of Gorre, rescues her from Meleagant, but is driven away by her coldness, which is shown to be due to his hesitation to enter the cart.
 Lancelot leaves to find Gawain but is drawn back through his misadventures, and Guinevere apologizes for turning him away.
 Lancelot breaks into her tower and they spend a passionate night together.
 He injures his hand during his break-in, and blood from this injury stains Guinevere's sheets.
 Lancelot sneaks out of the tower before sunrise, and Meleagant accuses Guinevere of committing adultery with Kay, who is the only wounded knight known of nearby.
-Lancelot challenges Meleagant to a fight to defend Guinevere’s honor.
-After Meleagant’s father interferes, Meleagant and Lancelot agree to fight in a year's time.
+Lancelot challenges Meleagant to a fight to defend Guinevere's honor.
+After Meleagant's father Bagdemagu interferes, Meleagant and Lancelot agree to fight in a year's time.

 During this year, Lancelot is tricked by another dwarf and forced into imprisonment while Guinevere is allowed to return home.
 When it comes time to duel, Lancelot bargains with his captors to let him go and fight, and he promises to return.
 When Lancelot fights in the tournament, Guinevere asks him to lose in order to prove his love.
 He obliges, but when he begins to intentionally throw the battle, Guinevere changes her mind, now instructing him to win instead.
 Lancelot complies and beats the other tournament competitors, returning to his captors following the battle.
 Meleagant finds out from the captor's husband that the captor's wife was the one who agreed to release Lancelot temporarily (to fight at the tournament).
-Meleagant orders Lancelot to be locked away in a master craftsman's castle and Lancelot is imprisoned.
+He orders Lancelot to be locked away in a master craftsman's castle and Lancelot is imprisoned.

+Lancelot Continuation (Godefroi de Leigni)

-In a continuation, we learn that the woman whom Lancelot had much earlier saved from kidnapping (she ordered Lancelot to sever her stalker's head) was actually Meleagant's sister.
+It is revealed that the woman whom Lancelot had much earlier saved from kidnapping (she ordered Lancelot to sever her stalker's head) was actually Meleagant's sister.
 She searches for Lancelot in order to return his favor.
 She finds an axe, and the rope used by Lancelot to pull up food, and sends up the axe instead.
 Lancelot chops his way out and escapes with her to a secluded home that she owns.
 Meanwhile, Gawain prepares to battle Meleagant, since Lancelot is missing (a one-year rematch after the second duel was established).
 Lancelot arrives on time and, at last, fights Meleagant, who loses his temper and his arm (to Lancelot's sword), and is subsequently beheaded by Lancelot.
 Guinevere tepidly embraces Lancelot (they are in public) in the end.